rhoeijmakers/demos/content/about.md

 date: 2019-05-28
 type: section
 title: "About"
-description: "About Hugo and this Niksen demo site"
+description: "About Hugo and this demo site"
 ---

-# About demo.niksen.site
+# About demo.robhoeijmakers.com

-This is a demo site for <[niksen.site](https://niksen.site)>.
+This is a demo site for <[robhoeijmakers.com](https://robhoeijmakers.com)>.

 Here I test code in order to demo it.
 And I experimented with the setup of Hugo and Netlify, together with Github and Markdown files.